hmrc/accessibility/docs/common-issues/insufficient-contrast.md

 # Issue: Insufficient contrast (legacy styles)

 With the arrival of WCAG 2.1 many of the colour palette and focus styles used in the design systems needed to be updated to be compliant.

+Low colour contrast can affect users with various vision related conditions and can cause unnessessry eye strain when using the service.

 If your service is using an old version of a library (eg pre Assets Frontend 3.14.0) then you should look at updating to the latest version as soon as possible.

 The legacy styles affected include:
 - link focus state